OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/balanced-app-deploy.md

 * Once all front-ends are running the new versions of the applications, the load balancer is configured to redirect traffic among all of them.

-* This procedure is supported using either Service Center or Lifetime to deploy your applications

 By performing an incremental deployment, this process ensures no downtime.

 For this procedure, you will have to identify **two groups** of front-end servers: